 Paniculatas can be pruned (see Method II) at ANY time other than immediately before they are to bloom.
 Check out our complete hydrangea care guide for more information.
 The best time to prune panicle hydrangeas is early spring.
 You can cut back the plants by up to ⅓ of the length of the plant.
 You can also cut off any dried flowers from the previous year.
 Trim off any dead or sick branches and leaves at any point throughout the year.

 Photos to Identify Your Paniculata (PG) Hydrangea

 If you are trying to identify a hydrangea that might be a paniculata, look closely at these pictures.
-They were sent to us by Greg and Beth from Washington state.

 Note the size of the leaf and the serration (tooth) of the leaf edge.
 This leaf is smaller, softer, and less shiny than the mophead (macrophylla) leaf.

 The name "paniculata" comes from the fact that many of the blooms are panicle-shaped (somewhat cone shaped) rather than ball-shaped.
-Many paniculata blooms develop a lovely pink shade as the blooms age, extending their beauty into the fall.